Which graph best represents the energy profile of a reaction when... | Channels for Pearson+

 Understand the role of enzymes: Enzymes are biological catalysts that speed up chemical reactions by lowering the activation energy required for the reaction to proceed.

-Define activation energy: Activation energy is the minimum energy required for reactants to undergo a chemical reaction and form products.
-It is represented as a peak in the energy profile graph.
+Identify the key feature of an energy profile: The energy profile of a reaction typically includes the activation energy, which is the energy barrier that must be overcome for the reaction to occur.

-Compare energy profiles: In a reaction without an enzyme, the activation energy is higher, resulting in a taller peak in the energy profile graph.
-With an enzyme, the activation energy is lower, resulting in a shorter peak.
+Compare catalyzed vs. uncatalyzed reactions: In an uncatalyzed reaction, the activation energy is higher, while in a catalyzed reaction (with an enzyme), the activation energy is lower.

-Visualize the graph: The energy profile graph with an enzyme will show a lower peak compared to the graph without an enzyme, indicating reduced activation energy.
+Visualize the energy profile graph: The graph of a catalyzed reaction will show a lower peak for activation energy compared to the uncatalyzed reaction, indicating that less energy is required to reach the transition state.

-Conclude the effect of enzymes: The presence of an enzyme does not change the overall energy change of the reaction (ΔG), but it lowers the activation energy, making the reaction proceed faster.
+Conclude the correct graph representation: The correct graph should depict a lower activation energy peak when an enzyme is present, demonstrating the enzyme's effect in reducing the energy barrier.

 Watch next